Category: Immigration Evaluations

 What Makes a Strong Immigration Psychological Evaluation?
 A Clinical Guide for Attorneys and Applicants

 Immigration psychological evaluations can provide clinically grounded documentation of mental health symptoms, functional impairment, and the emotional impact of immigration-related stressors.
-A well-prepared evaluation is structured, evidence-based, and clearly written so that attorneys and adjudicators can understand the clinical findings without confusion or overstatement.
-Below is a practical, clinician-informed overview of what high-quality immigration psychological evaluations typically include, how they may vary by case type, and how to select a qualified provider in Texas.
+A strong evaluation is structured, evidence-based, trauma-informed, and clearly written so that attorneys and adjudicators can understand the clinical findings without confusion or overstatement.

 The Role of an Immigration Psychological Evaluation